mohitjain/mohitjain/_posts/2012-12-01-delayed-job-web-view.md

 layout: post
 comments: true
 permalink: /2012/12/delayed-job-web-view/
 categories: quick-solution tips-and-tricks utilities
 ---
 I was checking something and got a gem [Delayed Job web view][1].
 Nice one and easy to integrate with live polling option.
-Loved it.
+I loved it.
 Pretty nice to what your background job is doing in production mode.

- [1]: https://github.com/ejschmitt/delayed_job_web "Delayed Job Web view"
+ [1]: https://github.com/ejschmitt/delayed_job_web "Delayed Job Web view."

 Here is a screenshot of the dashboard.